krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Change the key during snapshot copy process.
 Another option is: from an EC2 instance, mount a new EBS volume with the desired key and copy data from old volume to new volume

 #### A company is evaluating use of AWS for backing up data in the cloud.
 One important consideration is that data needs to be available even when connection over the internet is down

 The Volume Gateway runs in either a cached or stored mode.

 In the cached mode, your primary data is written to S3, while retaining your frequently accessed data locally in a cache for low-latency access.

 In the stored mode, your primary data is stored locally and your entire dataset is available for low-latency access while asynchronously backed up to AWS

-#### How can you change the encryption key associated with an EBS volume?
-There are couple of ways in which you change the encryption keys associated with an EBS volume: Change the key during snapshot copy process.
-Another option is: from an EC2 instance, mount a new EBS volume with the desired key and copy data from old volume to new volume

-#### A company is evaluating use of AWS for backing up data in the cloud.
-One important consideration is that data needs to be available even when connection over the internet is down.

-The Volume Gateway runs in either a cached or stored mode.
-In the cached mode, your primary data is written to S3, while retaining your frequently accessed data locally in a cache for low-latency access.
-In the stored mode, your primary data is stored locally and your entire dataset is available for low-latency access while asynchronously backed up to AWS

 #### An organization has a pool of EC2 Linux and Windows instances running in region us-east-2.
 A multimedia production workload uses Linux instances for some of the tasks followed by a set of operations in Windows instances.
 The media files needs to be shared across Linux and Windows instances.